Emergency Dentistry in Chaska & Excelsior, MN

 Is It a Dental Emergency?

 Tooth pain and discomfort may not always indicate an emergency.
 For instance, broken fillings or damaged veneers may cause discomfort but can be repaired or replaced during regular office hours.
 If our clinic is closed, we will provide instructions over the phone.

 In this case, please follow the guidelines and schedule an appointment at Town Dental during regular office hours.

 The following situations could indicate the need for emergency dentistry in Chaska & Excelsior, MN:

 If a tooth has broken, cracked, or been dislodged due to trauma or an accident, it may result in the exposure of nerves, which may cause further complications.
 Patients should especially consider seeking assistance if the crack or fracture is a large one.
 The affected tooth may become a potential site for infection and pain.

-If your tooth cracks or breaks, place an ice pack and store the dislodged tooth carefully until you get to the emergency dentist.
+If your tooth cracks or breaks, place an ice pack and store the dislodged tooth carefully until you get to the emergency dental clinic near me.
 We will take x-rays, diagnose the problem and splint the tooth to neighboring teeth.
 A repositioned tooth takes roughly two weeks to heal.

 Acute Tooth or Jaw Pain

 A mild to moderate toothache can be treated during regular office hours.
 However, if you experience severe jaw or tooth pain, it could be caused due to untreated decay or an abscessed tooth.
 An abscess is a pocket of infection that can become potentially risky if ignored.

 Our experienced dentists in Chaska & Excelsior, MN may drain the abscess or prescribe antibiotics to eliminate the infection.
 Jaw pain may be caused due to swollen salivary glands or problems in the temporomandibular joint.
-If you have a fever with tooth or jaw pain, please contact Town Dental for emergency dentistry near you.
+If you have a fever with tooth or jaw pain, please contact Town Dental for emergency dentist near me.